 Throughout our lives, both together and apart, we have been lucky enough to experience some truly incredible things.
-Highlands2hammocks was born as a way to share these adventures with the world, in the hopes to inspire and educate you guys about just what is possible on a budget.
+Highlands2hammocks was born as a way to share these adventures with the world.
+We hope to inspire and educate you guys about just what is possible on a budget.
 From the day it was born and until the day we sign off our final adventure, we will always strive to see, do, taste, smell and experience as much as we possibly can, as cheaply as we possibly can.

 So that is what highlands2hammocks is, now lets dive deeper into who the couple behind it are.

-For as long as I can remember, I have always had a sense of adventure and wanting to see what our beautiful world has to offer.
+For as long as I can remember, I have always had a sense of adventure.
+A will to see what our beautiful world has to offer.
 I always remember my family visiting us from Australia and Canada, and dreaming that one day I could go and visit them.
 Well, here I am, making those dreams come true.

 Whilst at University I had the opportunity to travel for 2 of my summer placements.
-I leapt at this opportunity, which came with a lot of self-organisation and money saving but I made it to my dream destination, Australia.
+I leapt at this opportunity.
+With a lot of self-organisation and money saving but I made it to my dream destination, Australia.
 I worked here for 2 months before exploring the beautiful east coast in a campervan with Campbell and our friends.
 This was followed by Fiji, Thailand, Hong Kong and Singapore and it was safe to say, we had definitely caught the travel bug.

 The saving and planning for our coming Australia trip happened after this trip ended.
 We completed our degrees and I moved to Guernsey to work as a nurse.
 We were apart for around 2 years, visiting as often as we could afford, before finally moving in together in London.
 During this time, we visited Malta, Canada and the UK and Channel Islands.